qqalex/diskless-shellcode-loader/README.md

 # win-diskless-loader
-A diskless shellcode loader for Windows written in C to receive and execute PIC over HTTP.
+A diskless shellcode loader for Windows written in C to receive and execute position-independent code over HTTP.